 Peptide Score (-10lgP).
-The peptide score (-10lgP) is calculated for every peptide precursor spectrum match (PSM) reported by PEAKSLIB, DB(Library), and DENOVO(Library).
+The peptide score (-10lgP) is calculated for every peptide spectrum match (PSM) reported by PEAKSLIB.
 The score is derived from the p-value that indicates the statistical significance of the peptide-precursor spectrum match.
 When a peptide-feature is associated with multiple spectra, the peptide score is the maximum among all PSM scores.